Congrats! You’ve just landed your first interview with a coding bootcamp. But, landing the interview is just half the battle.

 Tip #5: Don’t Show Entitlement

-- Living expenses: Be sure to prepare answers on how you’re going to pay for your living expenses while you are enrolled in your coding bootcamp.
-You interviewer will want to make sure you have a thought out plan that will lead you to the highest rate of success.
+- Living expenses: Be sure to prepare answers on how you’re going to pay for your living expenses while you’re enrolled in your coding bootcamp.
+Your interviewer will want to make sure you have a thought out plan that will lead you to the highest rate of success.

-- Part-time considerations: If you plan on enrolling in your coding bootcamp part-time, be prepared to explain how you will be able to balance your job with a bootcamp.
+- Part-time considerations: If you plan on enrolling in your coding bootcamp part-time, be prepared to explain how you’ll be able to balance your job with a bootcamp.

 Hack Reactor Interview Questions

-During the Actualize interview, they have four basic practices they want you to follow.
+During the Thinkful interview, they have four basic practices they want you to follow.
 These practices include:

 - Be Professional: This doesn’t mean dress up in a business suit.
-What this means is come prepared to show you have done your research about the program you are applying for.
-Treat it like a job interview but it’s not necessary to go all out with the bells and whistles.
+It means you need to come prepared to show you have done your research about the program you’re applying for.
+Treat it like a job interview.
+But it’s not necessary to go all out with the bells and whistles.

 - Be Passionate: Thinkful doesn’t expect you to have tons of knowledge and experience, but they do expect you to have passion and drive.
 Don’t be afraid to show it!